The name of the league shall be the SOUTH HANTS INDOOR SIX-A-SIDE CRICKET LEAGUE (Hereinafter called "the League").

 The accounts of the League shall be maintained by the Hon.
 Treasurer, and such accounts shall be audited annually by the Auditors appointed at the Annual General Meeting.
 For the purposes of such an audit, the accounts shall close on the 30th APRIL in each year.

 All League matches shall be played at Places Leisure Eastleigh, Passfield Avenue, Eastleigh, Hampshire.
 All games must be completed in the ONE HOUR period laid down by the Committee.

 Team captains MUST REPORT to the duty committee person or the duty team at the duty table at least 15 MINUTES before the scheduled starting time where the toss will take place.
 Any captain failing to comply with this ruling shall be deemed to have LOST the toss.
 The captain must provide the signed and completed team sheet to the duty desk or the team will be deducted 2 points.

 The umpires shall allow the first innings to proceed for a period not exceeding 30 minutes and they shall call "Last Over" when in their judgement the completion of that over will coincide with the end of the time limit.
 In the event of 12 overs not having been bowled, the team batting second shall receive a maximum number of overs equal to that bowled to the side batting first.

 In the event of the preceding match being completed in less than the hour allocated the following match can start early (although not more than 15 minutes) as directed by the umpires.

 Should one team not be ready to start at the correct allocated time, it will start to lose the overs available to it for batting.
-This will be calculated at 1 over per every 2.5 minutes of time they are late starting.
+This will be calculated at 1 over per every 2 and a half minutes of time they are late starting.
 The team that is on time will receive its full allocation of 12 overs for batting.